bbor/mixtape/readme.md

 		'function':{
 			..
 		},
-		... // whatever other data types you need
+		... // whatever other data types and config you need }
-	}
-var options = {
-		output:'./some/folder/somewhere',
-		...
-	}
+	... // maybe other config parameters
 }
 var database = {
 	'uid_foo': {